 Despite its success, research in RL for flow control remains fragmented, and establishing a clear state of the art is difficult for several reasons.
 Experimental setups vary widely across studies in terms of actuators, sensor placements, and physical parameter settings as well as RL algorithms and hyperparameters~\cite{viquerat-pof22,moslem-ocean25}.
 This results in inconsistent problem formulations that hinder direct comparisons.
 Moreover, insufficiently rigorous evaluation and the use of few random seeds increase statistical variance~\cite{henderson-aaai18,agarwall-neurips21}.

 Existing benchmarks (see Table~\ref{tab:rl_benchmarks}) have seen limited adoption for two main reasons.
 First, most rely on external computational fluid dynamics~(CFD) solvers that must be installed, configured, and coupled to Python RL code through additional interfaces, which demands CFD expertise and creates brittle software stacks.
-Second, differentiability is either absent or limited to a small subset of scenarios, which prevents end-to-end use of differentiable predictive control~(DPC, \citet{drgona-jpc22}) and recent differentiable RL methods that can accelerate training and outperform classical RL~\cite{xing-iclr25,lagemann-pmlr25a}.
+Second, differentiability is either absent or limited to a small subset of scenarios, which prevents end-to-end use of Differentiable Predictive Control~(DPC; \citet{drgona-jpc22}) and recent differentiable RL methods ~\cite{xing-iclr25,lagemann-pmlr25a}.

 To address these limitations, we introduce \benchmark{}, the first standalone, fully differentiable RL benchmark for AFC in incompressible flows.
 Building entirely on PyTorch~\cite{ansel-asplos24}, \benchmark{} requires no external solver dependencies and seamlessly integrates with common RL interfaces such as Gymnasium~\cite{towers-arxiv24} or PettingZoo~\cite{terry-neurips21} and algorithm frameworks like Stable-Baselines3~\cite{raffin-jmlr21} or TorchRL~\cite{bou-arxiv23}.
 As all simulations and control interfaces live in one Python package, users can install \benchmark{} via \texttt{pip} and immediately run experiments with standard RL libraries, without compiling or coupling external CFD codes.
 Being inherently end-to-end differentiable, \benchmark{} enables researchers to use gradient-based control methods alongside classical RL without any further modifications.
-Our benchmark provides diverse environments with consistent task definitions, supports single-agent~(SARL) and multi-agent~(MARL) settings, spans three difficulty levels in 2D and 3D, and enables transfer-learning studies.
+Our benchmark provides diverse environments with consistent task definitions, supports single-agent RL~(SARL) and multi-agent RL~(MARL) settings, spans three difficulty levels in 2D and 3D, and enables transfer-learning studies.